How to Compare Solar Quotes: 6 Tips

 Tip #5: Read Reviews and Get References

 Do your research and thoroughly vet the company before going all-in.
-Solar systems are a significant purchase, so you want to ensure you work with a trusted company.
+Solar systems are a significant purchase, so you want to ensure you work with a trusted company that's here to stay.

 If you are considering a local solar installer, ask for references from neighbors or community members.
 Be wary of any solar installers that offer a compelling price but don’t have any customer testimonials to back it up.